 - highly developed root systems that effectively fix deposits and resist erosion and current;

-- an ease of regeneration from the stems and branches buried in the sediments;
+- an ability to recover from the stems and branches buried in the sediments;

 - an ability to rapidly colonize favourable environments by vegetative reproduction (rhizomesA more or less elongated perennial underground stem, branched or not, provided with leaves reduced to the state of very small scales, emitting adventitious roots each year and an apical bud that gives rise to an aerial stem, slightly buried in the ground in which it grows horizontally or flush with the surface.) and by dispersing many seeds by water and wind.